ESMValGroup/ESMValCore/doc/esmvalcore/datafinder.rst

     CMIP5: /badc/cmip5/data/cmip5/output1

-  Example for a CMIP6 root path pointing to the ESGF node on CEDA-Jasmin (formerly known as BADC):
+  Example for a CMIP6 root path pointing to the ESGF node on CEDA-Jasmin:

   .. code-block:: yaml